joaogenio/openttd-portuguese-trainset/readme.txt

 1 About
 -------

-A NewGRF for OpenTTD that contains trains that have or are currently circulating in Portugal.
+A NewGRF for OpenTTD that contains trains that circulate(d) in Portugal.